Flowpack/Flowpack.SingleSignOn.Server/Documentation/sso-server.rst

    single: Server; Key pair

 Server key pair
-    The server has a *public / private key pair*
+    The server has a *public / private key pair* for encryption and verification of requests.
+The public key is shared with all instances that should access the server.

 .. index::
    single: Server; Service base URI